When you are steeped in a medical paradigm, its fallacies can be as comfortable and taken for granted as an old pair of sneakers.

 Instead, they institute a mid-reference limit on most thyroid patients’ Free T3 by making TSH-normalized L-T4 monotherapy the standard therapy.
 They even look with apathy on a FT3 that falls below reference.

-They seem to be interested in suppressing and ignoring low FT3 data.
+They seem to be interested in normalizing and dismissing low T3 data.

 In a paradigm and model of therapy that values the normalization of values within reference range, this apathy about a reference boundary ought to make anyone suspicious.